Post Incorporation Compliance for Producer Companies

 6) Bank Account

-A current account should be opened by the company in its name with the details of its registered place or office of business and the subscribers of the company should then contribute the such prescribed amount to the account.
+The company should open a current account in its name with the details of its registered place or office of business, and the company’s subscribers should then contribute the prescribed amount to the account.

 7) Issuing Share Certificates